Citizens, your Glorious Leader is inordinately fond of the cuisine of Ethiopia – and this delicious spicy sauce is my favorite complement to it! 🙂

 Awaze (aka “Spicy Simmer Sauce” in the Ethiopian language of Amharic) is ridiculously easy to make and is served with most main courses in Ethiopia – it’s the ingredients that are difficult to find in the U.S.!

 The variety of awaze I prefer is called “deleh” and only has 3 ingredients: the Ethiopian berbere spice mix, Ethiopian honey wine known as “t’ej” and oil.
 Finding good berbere and tej isn’t easy, but I will give you my recipe for berbere and a source for pre-made, as well as t’ej.

-You will LOVE this delicious and exotic condiment, my Citizens! 😀
+You will LOVE this delicious and exotic condiment, ! 😀

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.

 We are sorry that this post was not useful for you!

 Let us improve this post!